Purpose

 CREATE TABLE tbl2_cg (col1 INT PRIMARY KEY, col2 INT, col3 INT, INDEX i1 (col2) WITH COLUMN GROUP(each column));Create a columnstore table with a columnstore index.

-CREATE TABLE tbl3_cg (col1 INT PRIMARY KEY, col2 INT, col3 INT, INDEX i1 (col2) WITH COLUMN GROUP(each column)) WITH COLUMN GROUP(each column);Create a table and specify the skip index attribute for a column.
+CREATE TABLE tbl3_cg (col1 INT PRIMARY KEY, col2 INT, col3 INT, INDEX i1 (col2) WITH COLUMN GROUP(each column)) WITH COLUMN GROUP(each column);Create a table and specify the Skip Index attribute for the column.